shipiyouniao/UnityEasyInject/Readme.md

 If you need to register a Bean across scenes, you can use the `[PersistAcrossScenes]` attribute.
 Please ensure that the class calls `DontDestroyOnLoad()` during initialization.

 If it is no need to write any component class, you can attach the `EasyInject/Behaviours/AcrossScenesBeanObject` script to the GameObject.
 The script is a subclass of `BeanObject` and will automatically attach the `PersistAcrossScenes` attribute.

+If you need to delete the Bean across scenes, you should use the `DeletePersistBean<T>(T bean, string beanName = "")` method provided by the container, instead of destroying the GameObject directly.
+When the Bean you passed in is marked with the `[PersistAcrossScenes]` attribute and the name is correct, the method will delete the Bean and return `true`, otherwise it will return `false`.

 ```csharp
 [PersistAcrossScenes]